 - Students must be fully admitted to the University in order to register.

-- It is HIGHLY recommended that women participating in formal recruitment or informal recruitment have at or above a 3.5 cumulative high school or college GPA at the time they are seeking membership.
+It is HIGHLY recommended that women participating in primary recruitment or non-primary recruitment have at or above a 3.5 cumulative high school or college GPA at the time they are seeking membership.
+In Fall 2017, the average GPA of women who participated in Primary Recruitment was 3.74/4.0.
 Visit the FAQ page for more information.

 - Once your registration is completed you will not be able to login and make changes.

-Have questions about formal sorority recruitment?
+Have questions about primary sorority recruitment?
 Check out Recruitment FAQ!